tbuktu/libntru/README.md

 # C implementation of NTRUEncrypt

-An implementation of the public-key encryption scheme NTRUEncrypt in C.
+An implementation of the public-key encryption scheme NTRUEncrypt in C, following the IEEE P1363.1 standard.

 NTRU's main strengths are high performance and resistance to quantum computer attacks.
 Its main drawback is that it is patent encumbered.
 The patents expire